{{ result.summary.heading }}

 Expected disruption 0 for none, 5 up to 15 minutes, 11 up to 60, 18 up to 240, 26 above 240.
 Uses visible outage or degraded-service duration, not the whole maintenance window.

-Readiness adjustment point rules
+Readiness adjustment and gate status rules

-Readiness gate Adjustment Status effect
+Readiness gate Adjustment Gate status

-Residual risk tier boundaries and approval route rules
+Residual risk tier boundaries and approval routes

-Tier Boundary Approval route rule
+Tier Boundary Approval route

 Low < 50 residual-risk points.
-Standard changes use the pre-approved standard path; other low-risk changes use automated or peer approval.
+Standard changes use the pre-approved path; other low-risk changes use automated or peer approval.

 Moderate >= 50 and < 90.
 Peer review and delegated change authority.